mnichols08/explore-rpg/README.md

 - Down enemies together to earn bonus XP aligned with the finishing attack type.
 - Chain kills quickly to build **Battle Momentum** for stacked speed, damage, and XP bonuses before the timer expires.
 - Keep an eye on the top-right minimap (or its HUD arrow when hidden): cyan rings mark the bank's safe zone, gold diamonds mark gateways, and orange dots show nearby allies.
+- **Touch devices:** drag the left pad to move, tap Slash/Volley/Spell to attack (hold to overcharge), and press Interact to gather, loot, or traverse portals.
+Tap the minimap or music buttons in the HUD as needed.

 ## Save & Continue